 Does booking your flight through Expedia save you money?
 Let’s take a look.

 I searched for a round-trip flight from Columbus, OH to Punta Cana, Dominican Republic.
 I took the first search result I got on Expedia and compared it to other OTAs and the airline’s own website.

 In that situation, it’s best to decide what type of rewards you want to earn (Expedia Rewards vs. Orbitz Orbucks for example), so you know the best place to book.

 I did a second search, from Boston, MA to Dublin, Ireland to see where I could find the lowest price.
-The lowest price I found was a WOW Air flight for $299.98.
+The lowest price I found was a flight for $299.98.
 This was the same price I found virtually everywhere else including Hotwire, Orbitz, and Google Flights.
 CheapOair was the most expensive here at $324.98.

 How to Book a Hotel on Expedia

 To start your hotel search on Expedia, just click on Hotels in the main search bar.
 Input your destination, travel dates, and number of travelers/rooms then click Search.

 Your search results list will default to Expedia’s Recommended properties — properties can pay Expedia to rank higher here, so these aren’t necessarily the best deals.